Exclusive - Dark oil: Loophole lets Russian refiners dodge duties

 Times are tough for many refiners in Russia, a country which derives much of its wealth from commodities and where the customs tariff level is a key factor in determining whether exporters make a profit.

 But the duty rise has coincided with a slump in world oil prices.
-With their income falling, many refiners say they have been forced to postpone planned modernizations of plants.
-As a result, they say they have found themselves still producing large volumes of dark oil products, but with a tax set-up that penalizes them for it.
+With their income falling, many refiners say they have been forced to postpone planned modernisations of plants.
+As a result, they say they have found themselves still producing large volumes of dark oil products, but with a tax set-up that penalises them for it.

 Fuel oil, known in Russia as mazut, and vacuum gas oil are classified under a customs code which begins with the digits 2710, making them automatically subject to duty.
 For reasons that Reuters wasn’t able to determine, fuel defined as products containing more than half aromatic hydrocarbons has a code beginning 2707, exempting it from duty.